-I have worked as an English teacher in Frankfurt, a business journalist in Madrid, a phone salesman in the Bay Area, and a McKinsey consultant in Munich.
-After earning my MBA at Stanford in 1996, I gained priceless operational and leadership experience at pioneering Internet companies such as Yahoo (employee #258), NextTag, BlueLithium, and Drawbridge.
-I’ve managed through booms and busts, and hired countless people to develop, launch and sustain innovative products globally.
-I’m used to hypergrowth – and have usually been the one CAUSING the disruption.
+Jim has worked as an English teacher in Frankfurt, a business journalist in Madrid, a phone salesman in the Bay Area, and a McKinsey consultant in Munich.
+After earning his MBA at Stanford in 1996, he spent almost 20 years in executive roles at pioneering Silicon Valley companies such as Yahoo, where he was employee #258.

-But on February 5, 2013, my doctor called me up and told me I had cancer.
-I’m grateful to say that my health these days seems good.
-But the experience of receiving this diagnosis forced me to face my mortality and think hard about my legacy.
-I believe everyone should live as if they had cancer — and enjoy abundant pleasure, purpose and peace in their careers and their lives.
+On February 5, 2013, his doctor called him up and told him he had cancer.
+He’s grateful to say that his health these days seems good.
+But the experience of receiving this diagnosis forced him to face his mortality and think hard about his legacy.
+He believes everyone should enjoy abundant pleasure, purpose and peace in their careers and their lives.

 His talks aren’t just inspirational.
 Participants take away practical strategies, science-based insights, and daily action plans to lower their stress, boost their confidence, and create their happiness.